 In line with the best Corporate Governance practices, Taparia Tools Limited has put in place a system through which the Directors, employees and business associates may report concerns about unethical behavior, actual or suspected fraud or violation of the Company's Code of Conduct & Ethics without fear of reprisal.
-The Company has put in place a process by which employees and business associates have direct access to the Audit Committee Chairman, Managing Director, Chairman of the Board and Compliance Officer.
+It also provides safeguard against victimization of employees, who avail the mechanism and for direct access to the Chairman of the Audit Committee.
+No personnel of the Company had been denied access to the Chairman of audit committee.
 The Whistle-blower Policy is placed on the website of the Company.
-Moreover, it is also carried in this Annual Report.

-Compliance by the Companies
+Compliance by the Company: